superbrothers/kubernetes-docs/kubectl_auth_reconcile.md

 ## kubectl auth reconcile

-Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRole binding objects
+Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRoleBinding objects

 ### Synopsis

-Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRole binding objects.
+Reconciles rules for RBAC Role, RoleBinding, ClusterRole, and ClusterRoleBinding objects.

  Missing objects are created, and the containing namespace is created for namespaced objects, if required.